 - At sub-light speeds, it takes much longer however (even at Flight 10).

-- It behooves most starship pilots to leave a bit of distance between a landable planet and not attempt to land at light speed, because that’s almost instant death for most starships.
-Velocity damage at starship scale is multiplied by the level of hyperflight.
+- It behooves most starship pilots to leave a bit of distance between a landable planet and not attempt to land at light speed, through the atmosphere barrier, because velocity damage at hyperflight speeds is frigging uncalled for.

-- In the Galactic Imperium, ‘speed to average jump gate’ is a common stat that starships care about.
+- In the Galactic Imperium, ‘speed to jump gate’ is a common stat that starship builders and captains care about.
 That’s defined in game terms by how many AU (150 million km) per round a ship can move in-system.

 |Hyperflight Level||Speed multiplier||AU per round||Notes|